richard-ui/b_fitness_store/README.md

 ## Target Audience

-- The website is aimed at people who are interested in Exercise, generally who are keen Gym goers and wish to browse for items that will benefit there exercise.
+- The website is aimed at people who are interested in Exercise, Shoppers who are keen Gym goers and wish to browse/buy items that will fulfill there exercise needs.

 ## Data Details for Admin (test purposes for examiner to use)

 - Username: rick123
-- Password: Muffin1234!
+- Password: muffin11

 # UX User Stories